Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 ## Usage

-The Kong Session **Plugin** can be configured globally or per entity (e.g., Service, Route) and is always used in conjunction with another Kong Authentication [Plugin].
+The Kong Session **Plugin** can be configured globally or with an entity (e.g., Service, Route) and is always used in conjunction with another Kong Authentication [Plugin].
 This **Plugin** is intended to work similarly to the [multiple authentication] setup.

-After the Kong Session **Plugin** is enabled in conjunction with an Authentication **Plugin**, it will run prior to credential verification.
-If no session is found, then the authentication **Plugin** will run and credentials will be checked as normal.
+After the Kong Session **Plugin** is enabled in conjunction with an Authentication **Plugin**, it will run prior to the credential verification.
+If no session is found, then the authentication **Plugin** will run again and credentials will be checked normally.
 If the credential verification is successful, then the session **Plugin** will create a new session for usage with subsequent requests.

-When a new request comes in, and a session is already present, then the Kong Session **Plugin** will attach the `ngx.ctx` variables to let the authentication **Plugin** know that authentication has already occurred via session validation.
+When a new request comes in and a session is already present, then the Kong Session **Plugin** will attach the `ngx.ctx` variables to let the authentication **Plugin** know that authentication has already occurred via session validation.
 Because this configuration is a logical OR scenario, and it is desired that anonymous